-Problem 14.3.
+Problem 16.2.
 You are riding a bicycle along a level road.
-Assume each wheel is 26 inches in diameter, the rear sprocket has radius 3 inches and the front sprocket has radius 7 inches.
-How many revolutions per minute of the front sprocket produces a speed of 35 mph?
+Assume each wheel is 26 inches in diameter, the rear sprocket has a radius of 3 inches and the front sprocket has a radius of 7 inches.
+How fast do you need to pedal (in revolutions per minute) to achieve a speed of 35 mph?

-Problem 14.4.
+Problem 16.3.
 Answer the following angular speed questions.

 - (a) A wheel of radius 22 ft. is rotating 11 RPM counterclockwise.
-Considering a point on the rim of the rotating wheel, what is the angular speed $\omega$ in rad/sec and the linear speed $\nu$ in ft/sec? - (b) A wheel of radius 8 in. is rotating $15^{\circ}$ /sec.
-What is the linear speed $\nu$ , the angular speed in RPM and the angular speed in rad/sec?

-- (c) You are standing on the equator of the earth (radius 3960 miles).
+Considering a point on the rim of the rotating wheel, what is the angular speed ω in rad/sec and the linear speed ν in ft/sec? - (b) A wheel of radius 8 in. is rotating $15^{\circ}/\text{sec}$.
+What is the linear speed ν , the angular speed in RPM and the angular speed in rad/sec? - (c) You are standing on the equator of the earth (radius 3960 miles).
 What is your linear and angular speed? - (d) An auto tire has radius 12 inches.
 If you are driving 65 mph, what is the angular speed in rad/sec and the angular speed in RPM?

-Problem 14.5.
+Problem 16.4.
 Lee is running around the perimeter of a circular track at a rate of 10 ft/sec.
 The track has a radius of 100 yards.
 After 10 seconds, Lee turns and runs along a radial line to the center of the circle.
 Once he reaches the center, he turns and runs along a radial line to his starting point on the perimeter.
 Assume Lee does not slow down when he makes these two turns.